elearningz/AcademicTechnologyHandbookWeb/pages/the_handbook/video_assignments.md

 Click _Add Files_ and select your video from the computer.
 It will appear in the list and then the _Start Upload_ button will be available.
 Click _Start Upload_ to begin uploading the video.

 If you have a very large file it could take a long time to upload.
 If this is the case it may be best to compress your video.
-Please see the section in [PDF GUIDE TITLE](#) regardig compressing your video.
+Please see the section in [Video Guide - PDF](http://media.nursing.utoronto.ca/handbook/images/video_assignments/Video_Guide_Short.pdf) regarding compressing your video.

 {% include image.html file="video_assignments/upload_complete.png" alt="MyMedia Upload Interface Status Complete" caption="The Upload Interface at mymedia.library.utoronto.ca with a File Fully Uploaded" %}